ahotipid/first/README.md

 # Cake Creations
-my first repo on GitHub

-Bakeshop custom order simulation app where user can build a cake.
+Bakeshop custom order simulation app where user can build a cake and write their own message.

 # Tool
 HTML5 | CSS3 | jQuery